Markers tested: 96 food items

 A: The reliability of the food sensitivity test is straight forward to confirm.
 Once you find out what you are sensitive to, eliminate or rotate those items from your diet to confirm the results.
-Instead of avoiding all possible food items one by one, a food sensitivity test makes it easier to focus on few key ingredients based on the test results.
+Instead of avoiding all possible food items one by one, our test makes it easier to focus on few key ingredients based on the test results.

 For testing your samples, we have partnered with CLIA-certified labs that are used by physicians across the US.
 These labs are regulated by the states, as well as Centers for Medicare and Medicaid Services (CMS).
-Majority of the tests from these labs are FDA approved to ensure they meet the proper regulatory requirements.
 Additionally, the College of American Pathologists (CAP) requires inter-laboratory tests to ensure the ranges established by each lab do not drift or are not out of acceptable ranges.
 This is done by regularly testing reference samples between different labs.
 Finally, the labs test thousands of sample for different age groups and health conditions, and have well established reference data to compare your results against this large pool.

 Reasons to Check